TheLostLambda/quizcrawler/README.md

 gamification of studying should further increase engagement and recall.

 ## What am I doing now?
+  1. Adding path context to questions
+  2. Track number of hints per question
+  3. Fix indentation with wrap in TUI
-  1. Add loads of tests + window fixing
+  4. Add loads of tests + window fixing
-  2. Basic Persistence
+  5. Basic Persistence
-  3. Fix MC (Similarity)
+  6. Fix MC (Similarity)

 ## Progress
 ### v0.5.0